 Individual Therapy & Relational Work

-Therapy for adults navigating the lasting impact of emotionally unsafe or controlling relationships, including how these patterns continue to shape close relationships today.
-This work is for individuals and couples seeking a deeper understanding of relational patterns shaped by past experiences, emotional injury, or emotionally unsafe relationships.
+Therapy for adults navigating the lasting impact of emotionally unsafe or controlling relationships, and how these patterns continue to shape close relationships today.
+This work is for individuals, couples, and families who want to understand and change the patterns that keep showing up in their relationships.

-Many people arrive highly capable and outwardly functional, yet feel internally unsettled.
+Many people arrive highly capable and outwardly functional, yet feel internally unsettled, especially in close relationships.

-They may carry persistent self-doubt, emotional tension, shutdown, or a constant need to stay alert in relationships, even when they cannot point to a single event that explains it.
+They may carry persistent self-doubt, emotional tension, shutdown, or a constant need to stay alert in relationships, even when they can't point to a single event that explains it.

-These patterns often develop in emotionally unsafe or controlling environments and can quietly shape how people relate to themselves and others.
+These patterns develop in emotionally unsafe or controlling environments, where your reality may have been questioned, dismissed, or overridden, and they can continue shaping how you relate to yourself and others.

 What it's like to work together